 Located near the East River in the intersection of Wythe Avenue and North 11th Street, the Wythe offers panoramic views of the Manhattan skyline and the murals that decorate the walls of the area’s old industrial buildings.

 One of the hotel’s most famous attractions is the terrace bar called Ides.
 Terrace lounges have been one of the most entrenched trends in recent summers in New York.
-Guests can enjoy a live DJ, splendid views and delicious, exclusive drinks in an environment that exudes fashion and style.
+Guests can enjoy a live DJ, splendid views and delicious, exclusive drinks in an environment that exudes sophistication and style.

-Famed restaurateur Andrew Tarlow was the first to identify the excellent potential of this $32 million former industrial property.
-He envisioned the development of a boutique hotel that would include fine services in the indie/hipster style of the area, and he has been proven right.
+Famed restaurateur Andrew Tarlow was the first to identify the excellent potential of this US $32 million former industrial property.
+He envisioned the development of a boutique hotel that would include fine services following the indie/hipster style of the area, and he has been proven right.
 As you reach the corner, Tom Fruin‘s giant 50 feet high illuminated sign showing the word “Hotel” has become an emblem of the neighborhood.

 The entrance is small and unassuming, with large windows embedded in high brick walls and a minimalist decor on the ground floor.
 The sleek, welcoming design brings one’s attention to a splendid retro library for the guest’s enjoyment and relaxation.
 The hotel’s Reynard restaurant is—during the day— a classic dining room, serving signature dishes made from carefully selected organic ingredients in a relaxed atmosphere.
 At night, it becomes one of the city’s most ebullient meeting places, frequented by artists and celebrities.